opencog/atomspace-dht/README.md

   RAM is extremely wasteful.
 This again points at disk storage.

 * The naive implementation ignores locality issues.
-The association between Atoms and thier hash keys is strongly random.
-Placing an Atom in the DHT means that it will reside on unpredicatable, effectively random network hosts, which, in general, will be unlikely be close by.
+The association between Atoms and their hash keys is strongly random.
+Placing an Atom in the DHT means that it will reside on unpredictable, effectively random network hosts, which, in general, will be unlikely be close by.
 This completely erases the explicit graph relationship between Atoms: Atoms connected with links are meant